-AZCOM faculty has adopted the Code of Ethics established by the American Osteopathic Association:
+AZCOM faculty has adopted the Code of Ethics established by the American Osteopathic Association as quoted directly below:

 The American Osteopathic Association (AOA) has formulated this Code to guide its member physicians in their professional lives.
 The standards presented are designed to address the osteopathic physician's ethical and professional responsibilities to patients, to society, to the AOA, to others involved in health care and to self.

 Further, the American Osteopathic Association has adopted the position that physicians should play a major role in the development and instruction of medical ethics.

 Section 1.
 The physician shall keep in confidence whatever the physician may learn about a patient in the discharge of professional duties.
 The physician shall divulge information only when required by law or when authorized by the patient.

 Section 2.
 The physician shall give a candid account of the patient's condition to the patient or to those responsible for the patient's care.

 Section 3.
 A physician-patient relationship must be founded on mutual trust, cooperation and respect.
 The patient, therefore, must have complete freedom to choose a personal physician.
 The physician must have complete freedom to choose patients whom the physician will serve.
 However, the physician should not refuse to accept patients for reasons of discrimination, including, but not limited to, the patient's race, creed, color, sex, national origin, sexual orientation, gender identity or handicap.
 A physician should always be available to provide emergency services.